 Study C: Hemodialysis Dependent-Chronic Kidney Disease (HDD-CKD)

 Study C was a multicenter, open-label study in patients with HDD-CKD.
-This study enrolled patients with a hemoglobin ≤ 10 g/dL, a serum transferrin saturation ≤ 20%, and a serum ferritin ≤ 200 ng/mL, who were undergoing maintenance hemodialysis 2 to 3 times weekly.
+This study enrolled patients with a hemoglobin ≤ 10 g/dL, a serum transferring saturation ≤ 20%, and a serum ferritin ≤ 200 ng/mL, who were undergoing maintenance hemodialysis 2 to 3 times weekly.
 The mean age of the patients enrolled in this study was 41 years, with ages ranging from 16 to 70 years.
 Of 130 patients evaluated for efficacy in this study, 68 (52%) were male and 62 (48%) were female.
 Forty-eight percent of the patients had previously been treated with oral iron.
-Exclusion criteria were similar to those in studies A and B. Venofer was administered in doses of 100 mg during sequential dialysis sessions until a predetermined (calculated) total dose of iron was administered.
+Exclusion criteria were similar to those in studies A and B. Venofer was administered in doses of 100 mg during sequential dialysis sessions until a pre-determined (calculated) total dose of iron was administered.
 A 50 mg dose (2.5 mL) was given to patients within two weeks of study entry as a test dose.
 Twenty-seven patients (20%) were receiving erythropoietin treatment at study entry and they continued to receive the same erythropoietin dose for the duration of the study.